 Some caregivers turn to bidets as a potential solution to improve hygiene, reduce the risk of UTIs, and enhance quality of life.
+Bidets are invaluable for individuals with mobility challenges or difficulty with personal hygiene.

 By promoting better hygiene, reducing bacterial spread, and offering a more comfortable and dignified bathroom experience, a properly maintained bidet can be an invaluable asset in your caregiving routine.

-As they age, both men and women have an increased chance of UTIs.
+Urinary tract infections (UTIs) occur when bacteria, such as E. coli, enter the urinary system.
+As people age, both men and women have an increased chance of UTIs.
 In fact, one study found that more than a third of diagnosed infections in nursing home patients were UTIs.

 UTIs can affect the urethra, bladder, and kidneys, and symptoms can range from mild discomfort to severe illness.

 Diagnosing UTIs in older adults can be challenging.
-They don’t always present with typical symptoms like fever or painful urination.
-Instead, they may show nonspecific signs like confusion or malaise.
+They don’t always present with typical symptoms, such as fever or painful urination.
+Instead, they may exhibit nonspecific signs, such as confusion or malaise.
+In addition, seniors with dementia or Alzheimer’s disease may have trouble communicating their symptoms.

-Women face an even higher risk: more than 10% of women over 65 and nearly 30% of women over 85 say they had at least one UTI in the last year.
+Women face an even higher risk: More than 10% of women over 65 and nearly 30% of women over 85 say they had at least one UTI in the last year.

 And recurring infections are common, especially in older adults with diabetes, nervous system conditions, or suppressed immune systems.